Dick Whittington and His Cat: Origins in Persia and Italy

+The next version nationally dates to the early 1600s, in England (see above).

+An Ethiopian version of the story was written down between 1600 and 1632, although with the addition of the Virgin Mary as a character and the poor man buying the cat for two grains of gold.

-A convenient source of the parallels is Keightley, who devoted Chapter VII of his Tales and Popular Fictions (1834) to the topic, boasting of the largest compilation of these parallels ever. though he was not the first to make note of the parallels in published form.
+An excellent source of various stories is older but still useful, Keightley, who devoted Chapter VII of his Tales and Popular Fictions (1834) to the topic, boasting of the largest compilation of these parallels ever. though he was not the first to make note of the parallels in published form.

 "Whittington and his Cat" is listed as one of the analogues grouped under Grimms' tale KHM 70 Die drei Glückskinder ("The Three Sons of Fortune") in Bolte and Polívka's Anmerkungen.
 The list organizes parallel folktales by different language (including Dutch and German printings of "Whittington and his Cat").

 Stith Thompson suggests the tale has migrated to Indonesia via oral transmission and seems popular in Finland.

 Another parallel could be found in Puss in Boots.

 Tale type

 In modern folkloristics, tales with the same plot structure are classified under Aarne–Thompson (AT) tale type 1651 "Whittington's Cat".
 Examples of the tale type need not feature a cat, and the helper can be replaced by the angel St. Michael or St. Joseph.